-“Before & After – Four SAM Renovation Finalists”
+“Before and After – Four SAM Renovation Finalists”

 Featured in Home Builder Magazine – March/April 2014